MicrosoftDocs/visualstudio-docs/docs/ide/tips-and-tricks-for-visual-studio.md

 ms.workload:
   - "multiple"
 ---
-# Tips and tricks for Visual Studio
+# Keyboard tips for Visual Studio

-You can navigate in Visual Studio more easily by using the shortcuts in this topic.
+You can navigate in Visual Studio more easily by using the keyboard shortcuts in this topic.
 This topic is only a subset of the available keyboard shortcuts.
 For a more complete list, see [Default Keyboard Shortcuts in Visual Studio](../ide/default-keyboard-shortcuts-in-visual-studio.md).
 For information about how to optimize Visual Studio for accessibility, see [Accessibility Tips and Tricks](../ide/reference/accessibility-tips-and-tricks.md).

-##  <a name="BKMK_WindowMgmt"></a> Window management
+## Window management

 |||
 |-|-|